felipebravom/AffectiveTweets/README.md

 <img src="logofinal.png" alt="alt text" width="250px" height="200px">

-AffectiveTweets is an open source project based on [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) for analysing emotion and sentiment from  tweets.
+AffectiveTweets is a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package for analysing emotion and sentiment  of English written tweets.

-The package implements three WEKA filters for converting tweets from string format into feature vectors:
+The package implements WEKA filters for converting tweets contained in string attributes into feature vectors that can be fed into machine learning algorithms:

 1. __TweetToSparseFeatureVector__: calculates sparse features from tweets.
 There are options provides for filtering out infrequent features and setting the weighting approach  (boolean or frequency based).
  * Word N-grams
+ * Negations
  * Character N-grams
  * POS tags (with N-Gram sequences)
  * Brown clusters (with N-gram sequences).